jeffboody/libvkk/readme.md

 The Vulkan Kit (VKK) is a high level graphics API layered on the low level Vulkan graphics API.

-Vulkan is very different than the former OpenGL graphics standard due to its low level API.
-The low level API allows hardware vendors to provide a much simpler driver thats easier to test.
-As a result, drivers will have fewer bugs and behave more consistently across devices.
-The low level API also provides developers unprecedented capability to optimze algorithms for each apps workload.
-Optimized algorithms can greatly impact an apps performance, memory usage, rendering quality and even stability.
-The tradeoff of the low level API is that it requires developers to implement many algorithms that were historically included by the OpenGL graphics driver.
-Examples algorithms include memory management, internal synchronization, converting data formats, updating resources and pooling commands.
-The benefits of the low level API comes at a high cost for graphics apps which may not need to optimize every aspect of rendering.
+Vulkan is very different from the former OpenGL graphics standard due to its low level API.
+The low level API provides developers unprecedented capability to optimze algorithms for each apps workload.
+Optimized algorithms can greatly impact an apps performance, memory usage, rendering quality and portability.
+The low level API also allows hardware vendors to provide a much simpler driver thats easier to test resulting in fewer bugs and better consistency across devices.
+An important tradeoff of the low level API is that it requires developers to implement many algorithms that were historically included by the OpenGL graphics driver.
+Example algorithms include memory management, internal synchronization, data conversion, resource updates and command pooling.
+However, the benefits of the low level API comes at a high development cost for graphics apps which may not need to optimize every aspect of rendering.

-VKK was designed to simplify development of graphics apps by implementing common algorithms while still exposing an important subset of Vulkan design concepts.
-These include multithreaded rendering, graphics pipelines, secondary command buffers and low overhead uniform updates.
+VKK simplifies development of graphics apps by exposing a high level graphics API which includes support for an important subset of Vulkan design concepts.
+These include multithreaded rendering, graphics pipelines, secondary command buffers and low overhead resource updates.
+The underlying Vulkan implementation is abstracted allowing the developer to focus on implementing graphics concepts.
+VKK supports a minimal subset of commonly used graphics features and object types.
+VKK also provides a platform interface to simplify cross-platform development.
-VKK includes support for a small number of object types including an engine, buffers, images, uniform sets, uniform set factories, graphics pipelines, pipeline layouts and renderers.
-The engine object is created/destroyed automatically by the platform and is the main handle that the app uses to interface with VKK.
-Buffer objects can represent uniform buffers, vertex buffers and index buffers.
-Image objects represent textures and offscreen buffers.
-VKK simplifies buffers/images by managing memory, image views, image layouts, image mipmapping and tracking GPU usage.
-Uniform set and uniform set factory objects manage descriptor sets, descriptor pools and descriptor set layouts.
-The uniform set includes a uniform attachment and uniform binding description that can be generated easily by inspection of the apps shaders.
-Graphics pipeline and pipeline layout objects are thin wrappers around their Vulkan counterparts.
-Renderer objects implement much of the low level Vulkan code to manage command buffers, device queues, render passes, surfaces, semaphores and memory barriers.

 The graphics features exposed by VKK include.